brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Delete is confirmed by the next `Observe`

-`Delete` calls the third-party delete API after `Observe` reports that a deleting managed resource still exists externally.
-On a later reconciliation, `Observe` reports `ResourceExists: false`; together with [`meta.WasDeleted() == true`](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/reconciler.go#L1235-L1236), the runtime removes its finalizer.
+`Delete` calls the external delete API after `Observe` reports that a deleting managed resource still exists externally.
+On a later reconciliation, `Observe` reports `ResourceExists: false` and, together with [`meta.WasDeleted() == true`](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/reconciler.go#L1235-L1236), the runtime removes its finaliser.
 If the external resource remains, it keeps retrying deletion until the resource ceases to exist.

 ```go
 func (c *external) Delete(